SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 This behavior is intended for registering different "client instances", i.e., different deployed instances of the same piece of client software (see {{Section 1.2 of ?RFC7591}}).
 However, the authorization server cannot distinguish between this case and a client registering multiple times for different client configurations.

 Therefore, a client interacting with A-Config and H-Config could feasibly obtain the same client ID, when the client, based on A-Config, initiates dynamic registration at H-AS.
-The authorization server, recognizing the two client registration requests as originating from the same client (e.g., indicated by the identical "software statement" provided by the client), is likely to return the same client ID according to {{Section A.4.2 of ?RFC7591}}:
+The authorization server, recognizing the two client registration requests as originating from the same client (e.g., indicated by the identical software identifier or software statement provided by the client), is likely to return the same client ID according to {{Section A.4.2 of ?RFC7591}}:

 {:style="empty"}
 * Particular authorization servers might choose, for instance, to maintain a mapping between software statement values and client identifier values, and return the same client identifier value for all registration requests for a particular piece of software.